 Unprovided activities can be either purposeful or unintentional.
 The aim of web security testing is to identify the danger in the system and determine its possible vulnerabilities.
 Apart from detecting all possible security risks in the system, it also helps developers to fix these issues through coding.

 There are seven types of security testing.
-They are:
+These are:

 Security Scanning: It identifies network and system drawbacks, and later provides settlements for reducing these risks.
 This scanning might be performed either for manual or for automated scanning.

-Penetration testing: It simulates an attack from a malicious hacker and holds analysis of a peculiar system to check for potential vulnerabilities to an outer hacking attempt.
+It simulates an attack from a malicious hacker and analyzes a peculiar system to check it for potential vulnerabilities to an outer hacking attempt.

-Risk Assessment: This testing involves analysis of security risks that are observed in the organization.
-Risks are ranked as low, medium and high.
-Risk assessment recommends controls and measures to cut the risk.
+This testing involves the analysis of security risks that are observed in the organization.
+Risks are ranked as low, medium, and high.
+Risk assessment recommends controls and measures to eliminate the risk.

-Posture Assessment: This unites Security scanning, Ethical Hacking and Risk Assessments to display an overall security posture of an organization.
+It unites Security scanning, Ethical Hacking, and Risk Assessments to display an overall security posture of an organization.

-Ethical hacking: It means hacking an organization software systems.
-The aim is to reveal security errors in the system.
+It suggests hacking the software systems of an organization.
+Its aim is to reveal security errors in the system.

-Also, there are several threats in security testing for web application.
+Also, there are several threats to web app security: